 Honors Pre-Calculus covers concepts in greater depth than Pre-Calculus and includes additional topics of study and enrichment materials.
-Students will study properties and transformations of elementary functions, periodic and circular functions, trigonometric properties and identities, triangle trigonometry, nonlinear modeling from data, probability, two-dimensional vectors, polar coordinates and complex numbers, sequences and series, and polynomial and rational functions.
+Students will study properties and transformations of elementary functions, periodic and circular functions, trigonometric properties and identities, triangle trigonometry, probability, two-dimensional vectors, polar coordinates and complex numbers, sequences and series, and polynomial and rational functions.
 Graphing technology will be used extensively and is integral to the core curriculum of this course.
 Students must have departmental consent to enroll in this course.
-Please consult the math forecasting guide on pages 40-41 for details regarding enrollment criteria.
+Please consult the math forecasting guide on pages 41-42 for details regarding enrollment criteria.